OECD Network of Experts on AI (ONE AI)

 The OECD Network of Experts on AI (ONE AI) provides policy, technical and business expert input to inform OECD analysis and recommendations.
 It is a multi-disciplinary and multi-stakeholder group.

-The network also provides the OECD with an outward perspective on AI, serving as a platform for the OECD to share information with other international initiatives and organisations.
-The network raises awareness about trustworthy AI and other policy initiatives, particularly in instances where international co-operation is useful.
+The network provides the OECD with an “on the ground” perspective on AI and is a forum where the OECD can share information with other international initiatives and organisations.
+The network raises issues about trustworthy AI and other policy initiatives with the OECD, particularly when international cooperation is useful.

-The group includes 164 participants, 88 members and 76 observers.
-The network is richly diverse, bringing together AI experts from many sectors and backgrounds including:
+The network brings together AI experts from many sectors and backgrounds including:

 - AI policy experts from national governments, international organisations, other institutions and the private sector.
 Network members from national governments are often AI policy experts in charge of coordinating, designing and implementing national AI strategies.